matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

  - If the block height changes and there is a new preferred coordinator as per the selection algorithm then the sender node needs to decide whether to delegate the transaction to it.
 This will be dependent on whether the transaction has been dispatched or not.
  - If the heartbeat messages sent by the coordinator node do not include all of the transactions that the sender has delegated to that coordinator, or if the if the sender stops receiving heartbeat messages from the preferred coordinator then then the sender node needs to decide to re-delegate those transactions to the preferred coordinator
  - If the sender does not receive a delegation accepted message from the coordinator in a timely manner, then it considers the coordinator as unavailable and choses an alternative coordinator
- - If a transaction has been delegated to an alternative coordinator and the preferred coordinator becomes available again, then the sender needs to decide to re-delegate to the preferred coordinator
+ - If a transaction has been delegated to an alternative coordinator and the preferred coordinator becomes available again, then the sender needs to decide to re-delegate to the preferred coordinator.
+See [Node availability detection](#node-availability-detection) for details on how the sender can detect when the coordinator becomes available again.
  - Given that there could have been a number of attempts to delegate and re-delegate the transaction to different coordinators, when any coordinator reaches the point of dispatching the transaction, the sender needs to decide whether or not it is valid to dispatch at the time, by that coordinator
  - If the base ledger transaction is reverted for any reason, then the sender decides to retry